- About Academic Advising

 of the school that you with to transfer into.
 If you are interested in transferring

 into Watson, please visit the Watson School Advising Office in EB-M00.

 Why should I consider a volunteer, internship or study-abroad opportunity?

 Volunteering, interning or studying abroad are all ways to build a solid foundation of skills while providing opportunities for you to network and gain experience.
 Employers look for well-rounded candidates who can contribute to their organization in a number of ways.
 Extra-curricular activities such as serving as a volunteer or interning with a business or non-profit organization provide the chance to expand your horizons, making you a more attractive candidate for employment or for pursuing your life's passion.

 Where would I find a list of volunteer opportunities?

-The Off Campus College office located in the University Union West can help you find volunteer opportunities.
+The Center for Civic Engagement, located in the University Union-137 can help you find volunteer opportunities.

 Is it possible to study abroad?

-How do I make an appointment to see an adviser?
+How do I make an appointment to see an advisor?

 Go visit his or her office.
-If your faculty adviser is unable to answer your questions, our office also takes appointments.
-The peer advisers can also answer many of your questions.
+If your faculty advisor is unable to answer your questions, the Watson Advising Office can make appointments or visit during walk-in hours.
+The peer advisors can also answer many of your questions.